-Regents Biology is designed for students who anticipate being involved in post-secondary education.
-The course emphasizes a number of themes, including cell study and biochemistry, energy, anatomy and physiology of selected organisms, reproduction and development, genetics, evolution, diversity and ecology.
-Class is scheduled for six periods per week with the sixth period providing for laboratory experience.
-Students are required to complete at least 1200 minutes of laboratory work and to submit acceptable written reports on laboratory problems in order to be eligible to take the State Regents Exam.
+Inheritance and Variation of Traits, Natural Selection and Evolution, and Interdependent Relationships in Ecosystems.
+These topics help students explore key biological concepts related to organisms, ecosystems, genetics, and evolutionary processes.
+Class is scheduled for six periods per week with the sixth period providing a double period for laboratory experiences.
+Preparation for the State Regents Examination in Biology is stressed and students are required to complete at least 1200 minutes of laboratory work and to submit acceptable written reports on laboratory problems in order to be eligible to take the State Regents Exam.